pulsar256/matrix2mqtt/README.md

-build                          builds the binary (./target/release/ws-to-mqtt) docker_image                   builds a docker container push_docker                    builds and and pushes the docker image push_multiarch_docker          experimental, builds and publishes docker images for i386, amd64 and arm64. prepare buildx environment using `docker buildx create --use` help                           print help
+build                          builds the binary (./target/release/ws-to-mqtt) docker_image                   builds a docker container push_docker                    builds and and pushes the docker image help                           print help
 ```